Edit Content

 Director of Communications and Outreach

-Thad is the owner of Thad Frye Counseling in Boulder, CO and has been in the counseling field for over 20+ years and became a Brainspotting Consultant in 2021.
+Thad is the owner of Performance Brainspotting in Boulder, CO and has been in the counseling and performance coaching field for over 20+ years and became a Brainspotting Consultant in 2021.
 He enjoys working with Brainspotting practitioners towards getting certified in this amazing somatic modality.
-Thad earned his BA in Psychology with a minor in Religious Studies from the University of Colorado at Boulder and earned his Masters of Science in Social Work from the University of Texas at Austin.
-He is a Licensed Clinical Social Worker, certified Brainspotting practitioner and has completed Phase 1-4, the Master Class with Dr. David Grand, and the Intensive with Dr. Pie Frey.
+Thad is a Licensed Clinical Social Worker, certified Brainspotting practitioner and has completed Phase 1-4, the Master Class with Dr. David Grand, and the Intensive with Dr. Pie Frey.
 Thad is a teacher’s assistant for Phase 1, 2, 3, From Freeze to Thaw, and Brainspotting for Sports, assisting Dr. Pie Frey, Dr. David Grand, Melanie Young, Lisa Larson, Serene Calkins, Christine Ranck, and Paige Roberts.
-Thad is passionate about the healing power of Brainspotting and utilizes it with artists, musicians and athletes who want to further their creativity and performance. https://www.thadfryecounseling.com/
+Thad is passionate about the healing power of Brainspotting and utilizes it with artists, musicians and collegiate and professional athletes who want to further their creativity and performance.

 Sandy Della Ripa